Varieties of ordered algebras as categories: Introduction

 We can also view a variety $\cv$ of ordered algebras as a concrete category by considering its forgetful functor $U\colon \cv \to \Pos$.
-Bloom and Wright \cite{BW} have presented a characterization of varieties as concrete categories.
-Using the above results, we derive a somewhat simpler characterization in Section~6.
+Using the above results, we derive a characterization of varieties as concrete categories in Section~6.

+2mm \textbf{Related Work.} Varieties of (possibly infinitary) ordered algebras were studied already in the 1970's by Bloom \cite{B1}, and they were characterized as concrete categories by Bloom and Wright \cite{BW}.
+In Section~6 we show that the characterization in the latter paper, when restricted to finitary signatures, is closely related to our main result.
+However, we have not found an easy way of deriving one of those results from the other one.

+Kurz and Velebil published more recently a fundamental paper on this topic \cite{KV} in which the main subject is the exactness property for categories enriched over $\Pos$.
+The definition in \cite{KV} is quite natural, but rather involved, based on the technical concept of congruence (Definition 3.8 in loc.cit.).
+For exact enriched categories the characterization of finitary varieties in their Theorem 5.9 is essentially the same as in our main result, Theorem 4.7 below.
+So the main message of our paper is that one does not need exactness to characterize varieties of ordered algebras as abstract categories.
+(The exactness is `condensed' into properties of the given generator.)
+Kurz and Velebil also proved that finitary varieties of ordered algebras are precisely the monadic categories over $\Pos$ for strongly finitary monads; see \cite{ADV} for a simplified proof.

+3mm \textbf{Acknowledgements.} The presentation of our results has been improved by suggestions of the referees, for which the authors are very grateful.